parthd06/Medical_Insurance_Cost_Recommendation/README.md

 - With the constant increasing prices of healthcare in our country, and with the ever-rising instances of diseases, health insurance today is a necessity.
 - Health insurance provides people with a much-needed financial backup at times of medical emergencies.

+## Objectives:
+1.To build a Machine learning model to recommend insurance policy.

+2.To help the customer to be financially prepared in case of medical emergency

 ## Problem Statement:
 To develop a machine learning model which can recommend the cost of insurance policy which a customer should purchase.
 This model will be able to recommend the cost of insurance to the customers based on their  BMI, age, medical history, and smoking habits.